 As Michael Barrier points out in The Animated Man, Walt Disney's desire to produce a full length animated film became the talk of the Studio as early as 1933 (Barrier, 2007).
 Could it have been the success of The Three Little Pigs (1933) that helped Disney make up his mind?
-This no doubt was a factor, and living proof that his animators were on the threshold to creating drawings that appeared to live, breathe, and feel on their own.
+This no doubt was a factor, and living proof that his animators were on the threshold of creating drawings that appeared to live, breathe, and feel on their own.
 It's amazing to think Walt was intuitive enough to use the "Symphonies" as the building blocks to his ultimate dream.
 The shorts were not merely experimental - each had an artistic quality that echoed Disney's love for classic tales from America and abroad.
 His two-pronged approach resulted in beautiful cartoons and animators that were now fully equipped to tackle the demands of an animated feature.

 Six months prior to Snow White’s release in 1937, Disney produced an animated short very loosely based on a poem that he no doubt discovered while growing up in the Midwest.
 Henry Wadsworth Longfellow's publication of The Song of Hiawatha in 1855 became an immediate staple of American literature, and was read by thousands at a time described by American literate, Roy Harvey Pearce, when "the Indian as a direct opponent of civilization was dead, yet was still heavy on American consciences…" While still a young boy growing up in Marceline, Missouri at the turn of the century, Disney's fascination with the old American West surely began with his father, Elias, and uncle, Mike Martin.
 One could only imagine the stories that were told on the front porch of the Disney home; especially when Uncle Mike came to visit after working long hours on the Santa Fe Railroad.
 Despite his reputation as being a strict father, Elias Disney even got into the spirit of sharing his experiences working on the Great Plains.
 It's possible that Walt's initial exposure to Longfellow's epic poem was found in a reprinted 1890 illustrated edition by Frederic Remington.
 If this was the case, Remington's romantic paintings no doubt stuck with Walt throughout his career; especially at times between the late 1940's and early 1960's when he seriously considered turning the classic poem into an animated feature.